 WHERE TO EXCHANGE CURRENCY

 Taiwan’s unit of currency is the New Taiwan Dollar (NTD).
 I didn’t see any banks in Shifen or Jiufen so it’s best that you exchange your currency in Taipei.
-You can do so at any bank.
-Currency exchange service is strictly regulated by the Taiwanese government so you won’t find any independent money changers like you would in other Asian countries, which is a relief.
+You can do so at any bank, though bigger banks like Bank of Taiwan are probably better.
+We tried exchanging currency at a smaller bank once but they charged a transaction fee.

 WHERE TO STAY IN JIUFEN: Jiufen Alleyway B&B